-- (d) date of the final examination and tentative dates of required assignments, quizzes, and tests, if applicable; - (e) attendance policy, if different from the University attendance policy and especially when that attendance policy affects student grades; and - (f) required and recommended course materials to be purchased, including textbooks and supplies. - 3.
+- (e) attendance policy, if different from the University attendance policy and especially when that attendance policy affects student grades; - (f) required and recommended course materials to be purchased, including textbooks and supplies; and - (g) any required proctoring arrangements to which students must adhere (effective Spring 2013). - 3.
 Student Assessment and Final Grades: Instructors shall be responsible for informing students, in a timely manner so as to enhance learning, of the grading criteria and methods used to determine grades on individual assignments.
 Instructors shall be responsible for assessing a student's performance based on announced criteria and on standards of academic achievement.
-Instructors shall submit final course grades in accordance with University deadlines. - 4.
+Instructors shall submit final course grades in accordance with University deadlines.
+Assessment methods (effective Spring 2013) should be appropriate to the learning objectives of the course.
+In the context, instructors are expected to take reasonable steps to create an assessment that promotes academic integrity.
+When proctoring or other security measures are necessary to ensure integrity of assessments, then such measures should be administered in a manner consistent with the design and delivery of the course. - 4.
 Testing Documents: Instructors shall be responsible for returning a students student answers to quizzes, tests, and examinations with such promptness to enhance the learning experience.
 Instructors shall retain final examination answers for at least one semester to allow students to review or to retrieve them.
 All testing questions (whether on quizzes, tests, or midsemester or final examinations) are an integral part of course materials, and the decision whether to allow students to retain them is left to the discretion of the instructor. - 5.
 Term Papers and Comparable Projects: Instructors shall be responsible for returning a students term papers and other comparable projects with sufficient promptness to enhance the learning experience.
 Term papers and other comparable projects are the property of students who prepare them.
 Instructors shall retain such unclaimed course work for at least one semester to allow students to retrieve such work.
 Instructors have a right to retain a copy of student course work for their own files. - 6.
 Class Meetings: Instructors shall be responsible for meeting their classes regularly and at scheduled times.
 To allow units to take appropriate action, instructors shall notify their units if they are to be absent and have not made suitable arrangements regarding their classes. - 7.
 Applicability of the Code of Teaching Responsibility to Student Assistants: Instructors of courses in which assistants are authorized to perform teaching, grading, or other instructional functions shall be responsible for acquainting such individuals with the provisions of this Code and for monitoring their compliance. - 8.
 Instructor Accessibility to Students: Instructors shall be responsible for being accessible to students outside of class time and therefore shall schedule and keep office hours for student conferences.
-Office hours should be scheduled at times convenient to both students and instructors with the additional option of mutually convenient prearranged appointments for students whose schedules conflict with announced office hours.
+Office hours should be scheduled at times convenient to both stu-dents and instructors with the additional option of mutually convenient prearranged appointments for students whose schedules conflict with announced office hours.
 Each teaching unit shall determine the minimum number of office hours for instructors in that unit.
-Instructors who serve as academic advisors also shall be responsible for maintaining appropriate office hours before and during enrollment period's.
-In addition to office hours, instructor accessibility through email and other means is encouraged.
+Instructors who serve as academic advisors also shall be responsible for maintaining appropriate office hours before and during enrollment periods.
+In addition to office hours, instructor accessibility through e-mail and other means is encouraged.